|

 Training

 The topic of sustainable procurement is integrated into the firm's new starter induction presentation in the UK and Ireland.
-All of our people are required to undertake mandatory training on policies relevant to their roles and responsibilities, and assurances on compliance is obtained via the firm's annual Compliance & Professional Indemnity Declaration.
+All our people are required to undertake mandatory training on policies relevant to their roles and responsibilities, and assurances on compliance is obtained via the firm's annual Compliance & Professional Indemnity Declaration.

 Responsible business